 Benefits of Membership

-FPC has an online Psychotherapist Directory for members of the public looking for a psychotherapist.
+FPC has an online Psychotherapist Directory for members of the public looking for a therapist.
 Additionally, other members of FPC can be one of your most important sources of referrals.
 Developing relationships within the FPC community by attending events and joining groups will be one of the best investments you make.

 As a member of FPC you are encouraged to join the various Sections and Groups of Common Interest, or even get involved in setting up new groups.
 The groups meet regularly and offer peer support to members within their area of interest.

-Practicing as a therapist has many expenses and FPC is focussed on ensuring that your membership provides good value.
-In addition to having access to over 15 hours of free CPD activities, every member receives a free copy of the quarterly British Journal of Psychotherapy (BJP) and as a member of FPC you can benefit from a discount on a subscription to the International Journal of Psychoanalysis (IJP).
-During the 2020/21 membership year we will be introducing a free subscription to PEP-Web.
+Practising as a therapist has many expenses and FPC is focussed on ensuring that your membership provides good value.
+In addition to having access to 25 hours of free CPD activities, full fee professional members receive a free subscription to PEP-Web, and as a member of FPC you can benefit from a discount on a subscription to the British Journal of Psychotherapy (BJP) and the International Journal of Psychoanalysis (IJP).
+We are actively seeking ways to enhance the package of benefits and discounts and welcome suggestions from members.

-Membership Fees for 2020/21
+Membership Fees for 2023/24